---

 Seeding the hash at the backend into the browser's global object, window, is

-accomplished using the above-mentioned helper method, react_component
+accomplished using the above-mentioned helper method, `react_component`.
+As we

-discussed earlier, an HTML node is created that contains data-react-class
+discussed earlier, an HTML node is created that contains `data-react-class`

-representing the component name anddata-react-props
+representing the component name and`data-react-props` attribute representing the

 hash we passed from the backend as an HTML-encoded string.